Le Mans, Sarthe tourism & sightseeing

-At the main entrance of the cathedral is a stone menhir which was raised by the prehistoric people who lived here in 4000-5000 BC.
-The menhir which became a pagan symbol for fertility was saved from destruction by Saint Julien who came to Le Mans in the 4th century.
+At the main entrance of the Le Mans cathedral you can see a stone menhir which was raised by the prehistoric people who lived here in 4000-5000 BC.
+The menhir which became a pagan symbol for fertility was saved from destruction by Saint-Julien who came to Le Mans in the 4th century.

 Opposite Le Mans cathedral on the Place du Cardinal Grente is the Bishop’s house, a lovely 16th century building and next to it the Pilgrim’s house, also 16th century.

-Within the old town is the museum of Reine Berengere where you can see pictures and maps of the old Le Mans as well as popular art of the region.
+Within the old town you can visit the museum of Reine Berengere where you can see pictures and maps of the old Le Mans as well as popular art of the region.

-Encircling the town much remains of the Roman wall which is one of the best preserved in Europe.
-Four of its existing five towers still remain.
-At one of these a lovely little medieval style garden has been created and within it are some of the stone balls hurled against the town by the Count of Salisbury in his assault of 1425.
+Much remains of the Roman wall around the old town which is one of the best preserved in Europe.
+Four of its original five towers still remain.
+At one of these a lovely little medieval style garden has been created and within it are some of the stone balls hurled against the town by the Count of Salisbury during his assault of 1425.